Session Replay That Shows You What Your Users See

 Clairvio supports element-level masking via CSS selectors or data attributes.
 Any input[type=password] is masked by default.
 Masked elements

-are replaced with a solid block in the replay — the actual value never leaves the browser.
+are replaced with a solid block in the replay; the actual value never leaves the browser.

 Customer Support

-- Send a magic link or embed a self-service widget in your app
+- Magic link or embedded self-service widget

 QA & Testing

-- Generate links scoped to specific workspaces or test environments
+- Links scoped to specific test environments

-- Verify fixes by comparing replays before and after a deployment
+- Compare replays before and after deploys

 Engineering Debugging

-- Replay sessions across team members without sharing credentials
+- Share replays without sharing credentials

 Clairvio vs. traditional session replay